 Every day at 7 pm there is a free walking tour around town.
-A knowledgable local guide will take you through the history and the most interesting spots of the city.
+A knowledgeable local guide will take you through the history and the most exciting spots of the city.

-Every night except Monday you can appreciate a beautiful story projected on the walls of the ex-convent, about the history of Valladolid, with beautiful lights and music.
-It lasts only 30 minutes at 9.00 pm in Spanish and at 9.25 in English.
+Every night except Monday, you can appreciate a beautiful story projected on the walls of the ex-convent, about the history of Valladolid, with beautiful lights and music.
+It lasts only 30 minutes at 9.00 pm in Spanish and 9.25 in English.
 It’s free.
 Don’t miss it.

-One of the things I have enjoyed the most was getting out early morning, around 7.00 am and biking in and around Valladolid and get to the nearby cenotes when nobody had reached yet.
+One of the things I enjoyed the most was getting out early morning, around 7.00 am, biking in and around Valladolid, and getting to the nearby cenotes when nobody had reached yet.
 It’s a beautiful short ride and a peaceful visit.
-I will talk about how to get to the cenote in another post, soon.
+Here is my full guide to the best cenotes near Valladolid – Mexico.

-Valladolid despite being a relatively small town and a young tourist destination it offers a few interesting museum worth paying a visit:
+Valladolid, despite being a relatively small town, boasts a few exciting museums worth paying a visit to: